Anhysteretic/VexRobot/README.md

 # Build

-This tank involves two tank tread like in a regular tank.
+This robot involves two tank tread like in a regular tank.
 There are two motors on each sides.
 The motors on each side are reversed.

-# Layout
-The layout/picture of the tank may be released.
 This is a Vex 4 code.

 # branches: